NordicSemiconductor/pc-nrfconnect-launcher/README.md

         ),
     };

-When reloading (Ctrl+R) the application, it should now print "Hello World!" in the main view and "Loaded app: pc-nrfconnect-helloworld" should be shown in the log viewer.
+When starting nRF Connect, it should now show the Hello World app in the launcher window.
+When launching the app, "Hello World!" should be shown in the main view.

 The app implements a `decorateMainView` function, which tells nRF Connect that the app wants to decorate/override the core `MainView` component.
 We are using the [Higher-Order Component (HOC)](https://facebook.github.io/react/docs/higher-order-components.html) pattern here.
 The `decorateMainView` function receives the core `MainView` component as a parameter.
 In addition, the function receives a reference to the `React` library so that it can create new elements.